ytree-project/ytree/doc/source/Developing.rst

    # Recognizing the available fields
    print (a.field_list)

-   # Calculate number of trees in the dataset
+   # Calculate the number of trees in the dataset
    print (a.size)

    # Create root TreeNode objects